Gab2K/MySQL-database-schema/README.md

 -The location of any vehicle and its driver at any hour during the working day\

 ### Listing of all drivers:
 To get all the drivers.
 The build-in SELECT command has been used to get columns first_name and last_name from drivers table.
 These two have been merged into one column called “Names” and sorted by the first name and last_name respectively for an organised output.

-Listing of all drivers that have only driven during morning hours:
+### Listing of all drivers that have only driven during morning hours
 To get all the drivers that have only driven during morning hours the JOIN command had to be used to join shift_id and weekly_shift tables.
 A common column has to be present to join two tables together; shift_id shared driver_id with the drivers table; weekly_shift shared shift_id columns with